Fakhitah bint Abi Talib: Early life

-She was the eldest daughter of Abu Talib ibn Abd al-Muttalib and Fatima bint Asad, hence a sister of Ali.
+She was the eldest daughter of Abu Talib ibn Abd al-Muttalib and Fatima bint Asad, hence a sister of Ali and cousin of Muhammad.

 Marriage

-Before 595 the young Muhammad asked Abu Talib's permission to marry Fakhitah, but Abu Talib accepted an alternative proposal from Hubayra ibn Abi Wahb, a member of the wealthy Makhzum clan.
+Before 595, the young Muhammad asked Abu Talib's permission to marry Fakhitah, but Abu Talib accepted an alternative proposal from Hubayra ibn Abi Wahb, a member of the wealthy Makhzum clan.
 Muhammad asked: "Uncle, why have you married her off to Hubayra and ignored me?"
 Abu Talib replied: "Nephew, they are our in-laws, and the noble is an equal for the noble."
 This cryptic reply might have meant that Abu Talib owed a favour to the Makhzum clan; but the more likely meaning was that Muhammad had no money.

 Hubayra, who was a poet, is described as "wise and influential".
-He and Fakhitah had at least seven children, 3 daughters and 4 sons: Hani (from whom she took her kunya Umm Hani), Ja'da, Yusuf, Umar, Fulan, Aqla and Amr.
+He and Fakhitah had at least seven children, three daughters and four sons: Hani (from whom she took her kunya Umm Hani), Ja'da, Yusuf, Umar, Fulan, Aqla and Amr.

 Muhammad was a guest in Fakhitah's house one night in 621.
-The next morning he told her that he had miraculously travelled to Jerusalem and then to Heaven during the night.
+The next morning, he told her that he had miraculously travelled to Jerusalem and then to Heaven during the night.
 She urged him not to tell anyone, as the Quraysh would only laugh at him, and she tried to restrain him physically.
 Muhammad ignored this advice.